LevelUpMarketers/tta-management-plugin/docs/CartFlow.md

    - The **Cart Page** template renders the current cart contents using `tta_render_cart_contents()`.
    - Each cart row now shows the linked event name above the ticket type along with a live five minute countdown.
    - Countdown timers remove items immediately when they expire.
+    - Timers calculate remaining time from the expiration timestamp so they stay accurate when the tab is hidden.
-    - Timers restart after any AJAX update so they remain visible.
+    - Timers restart after any AJAX update or when the page regains focus.
    - Quantities and discount codes are updated via the `tta_update_cart` AJAX endpoint.
 This calls `TTA_Cart::update_quantity()` and stores a discount code in the session.

 3. **Checkout**